newzealandpaul/wordpress-quick-reply-template-plugin/readme.txt

 This plugin allows you to specify a default text for the "quick reply" feature in Wordpress 2.7+.

 The template can contain the comment author's fullname, first name and any other characters, spaces, symbols etc.

+= Credits =

+Kaspars for adding the comment ID tag.

 == Installation ==